 CCL draws on the work of Barry Johnson, creator of Polarity Thinking®, in various leadership programs, including Navigating Change and in customized work with clients.
 Here are a few ideas to help you and your team better understand and respond to issues that don’t have fixed solutions.

-- Make a “polarity map®” to help you spot when you are overdoing one pole to the exclusion of the other.
-Here’s an example of an Innovation and Efficiency polarity map®:
+- Use a mapping technique to help spot when you are overdoing one pole to the exclusion of the other.
+For 2 techniques designed to help, read our article How to Manage Paradox.